zatech/code-of-conduct/README.md

 ## Reporting

-If you are being harassed by a member of ZA Tech, notice that someone else is being harassed, or have any other concerns there are a few methods for reporting.
+If you are being harassed by a member of ZATech, notice that someone else is being harassed, or have any other concerns there are a few methods for reporting.
 Administrators will respond as soon as they are able.
 If the person who is harassing you is on the admin team, they will recuse themselves from handling your incident.
 Listed from most public to most anonymous:

 * Create a private channel with the admins
   * Create a private channel called `admins-$YOUR_USERNAME`, e.g. `admins-cdanvers`